 Greg's life is full of love and he's just about to make a move to the big city with his boyfriend.
 The problem is that his parents surprise him to help with the move and Greg hasn't come out to them yet.
 This is a big secret and is putting a strain on his relationship with Manuel.
 Today is different though.
 With some help from his feisty little pup and a little bit of magic from a rainbow disco cat and dog, Greg learns that he has nothing to hide and that his parents love him no matter what.

-This is a huge step for Disney as far as portraying LGBTQ+ characters goes given that the company has been historically cisgender and straight.
+This is a huge step for Disney as far as portraying LGBTQ+ characters.
 It's a sweet story about overcoming your fear and coming out to your parents.
-It sends the message that ultimately, your family just wants you to be happy, and there's nothing wrong with being true to yourself.
+It sends the message that ultimately, your family just wants you to be happy and there's nothing wrong with being true to yourself.
 It's a great short film for all ages.

 Praising anything featuring Cruella De Vil feels a little weird — especially given that she's one of the most loathed characters in Disney canon — but trust me on this: the retelling of this monster is worth your while.
 At the very least, it's fun looking at all the pretty set pieces and costumes while Emma Stone and Emma Thompson try to out act one another.
 At its best, it retcons the 101 Dalmatians story in a way that will leave you craving more in this complicated new universe.